 Building Exhibition Readiness from Year 3

 The six-week blueprint works because it assumes learners have some prior experience with inquiry and the Thinking Framework operations.
-In schools where the Exhibition consistently goes well, that preparation starts in Year 3, not Year 6.
+In schools where the PYP Exhibition consistently goes well, that preparation starts in Year 3 of the primary years, not Year 6.
 The gap between these schools and those that struggle annually is not resources or school culture.
 It is whether the PYP unit of inquiry planning process embeds Thinking Framework operations as routine cognitive tools across the school.

 Year 3 learners can use Systems Thinking to explore how their classroom community works.
 Year 4 learners can use Compare and Classify to investigate the transdisciplinary theme "How the World Works."
 Year 5 learners can practise Perspective-taking through historical inquiry.
 By the time these learners reach Year 6, the operations are not new tools that require instruction.
 They are already part of how these learners approach any complex question.